jwworth/jakeworth/content/blog/how-i-talk-practice-and-delivery.md

 of clothing I'll be wearing at the presentation.

-I practice setting up my equipment, including plugging in the HDMI cable or Airplay, putting my devices into Airplane/silent mode, setting up live coding, and switching display preferences.
+I practice setting up my equipment, including plugging in the HDMI cable or Airplay, putting my devices into Airplane/Do Not Disturb/silent mode, setting up live coding, and switching display preferences.
 These little things can be hard to do smoothly when standing in front of 300 people.

-I practice handling loss of Internet, my presentation software crashing, and even losing my physical computer.
+I practice handling loss of Internet, my presentation software crashing, and even losing my computer.

-I practice staying in a time window by writing timestamps (for example: *T:
-10:30*) in the presenter notes of each transition point in the talk.
-If I'm ahead of the timestamp, I breathe and drink water.
-If I'm behind, I speed up and start policing my digressions.
+I practice staying in a time window by writing timestamps like *T: 10:30* in the presenter notes of each transition point in the talk.
+If I'm ahead of the timestamp, which is usually the case, I breathe and drink water.
+If I'm behind, I speed up.

-Every minute of my talk has been practiced again and again.
-It's the only way I know how to present, and it works.

 If you get a chance, deliver the talk once to a real audience.
 For a Meetup talk, deliver it first to your coworkers or friends.
 For a conference talk,